CanCanCommunity/cancancan-activegraph/README.md

 can :read, User, User.where(active: true)
 ```

-You can use simple rules like `can :read, User` with rule with rule like above, but can not use rules with another scope and hash conditions.
+You can use simple rules like `can :read, User` with rule like above, but can not use rules with another scope and hash conditions.
 The order of rules also matter.

 Check on specs for more usage.